Czech VW unit Skoda Auto unions approve wage agreement - union newsletter

 Overall average pay including various bonuses but excluding what the company calls "variable bonus" will rise by 11.2 percent under the agreement, union chief Jaroslav Povsik was quoted as saying.

-He said the agreement would cost the company an extra 2.6 billion crowns ($109.03 million).
+He said the agreement would cost the company an extra 2.6 billion crowns (75.83 million pound).